HANNAHLEE345/HANNAHLEE345.github.io/Authors/index.md

 # Authors

 Maybe this needs to have multiple pages with links.
-This tap should contain guideline and important dates.
+This tab should contain guideline and important dates.

 ## Author guideline